Come celebrate our 7th Season with us as we move to our "Pommies HQ" in downtown Wauconda on Main Street this summer!

 Q. What grades/ages is this program reaching out to?

 A. In Fall 2018 we had Princess Poms, and in Spring 2019 we quadrupled in numbers to add ages 4-8th Grade.
-We are proud to have children from seven different towns from surrounding areas for the last 6 Seasons (now 10 towns in our 7th Season!) to come together to learn dance and have a great time!
+We are proud to have children from eight different towns from surrounding areas for the last 6 Seasons (now 10 towns in our 7th Season!) to come together to learn dance and have a great time!
 We love having girls from towns all over coming to enjoy dance and performing!
 We plan on expanding even more in Fall 2021!

 Q. What info do you have on requirements like games and practices?